ilmax/site/content/posts/import-many-terraform/index.md

 │       └── webapp
 ```

+### Import Script

-After coming up with this list of principles, I started creating the HCL module for each resource type, importing it in a local state, running Terraform plan to ensure there are no changes and repeating till I create all the modules.
+After coming up with this list of principles, I started creating the Terraform module for each resource type, importing it in a local state, running Terraform plan to ensure there are no changes and repeating till I created all the modules.

-To make the plan/import phase quick, I was applying the changes on a single module basis.
+To make the plan/import phase quick, I was applying the changes on a single lower-level module basis.

 Since I ended up importing the resources over and over and over again, I decided to write a small PowerShell script to help me speed up the process.

-This script specifically tries not to reimport a resource that's already imported and, via PowerShell string interpolation, it makes Azure resource Ids reusable across several environments.
+This script tries to address the two main paint points:
+- Do not re-import a resource that's already imported
+- Simplify reuse across environments via PowerShell string interpolation, whenever Azure resource Ids are predictable.

 >Please note that the last point depends on your resources naming conventions.